ponelat/asc-2022-overlays-talk/slides.md

 ## Do you need Overlays?

-Start with, "No, I don't need Overlays."
-&mdash; It is another moving part
+Start with **no**.

 Then ponder the following.

 - Do you need variations of an API?
+- Are you concerned about the different API concerns
 - Is the source inaccessable?
 Code annotations, traffic inference.
-- Are there independent features of the API?

 ---